 - Enrique VALENCIA-LOPEZ (Mexico) - “Improving and Aligning Measurement of Ethnicity in International Surveys”

-- Elizabeth BUCKNER (United States) - "The Non-State Tertiary Sector and Inequalities in Tertiary Attendance and Completion"
+- Elizabeth BUCKNER (United States) - "The non-state tertiary sector and inequalities in tertiary access and completion"

 - Wei ZHANG (China) - “Non-State Actors in Education: The Nature, Dynamics and Policy Implications of Private Supplementary Tutoring”